MSFP Program at a Glance

 Course Delivery

-Timing: Complete the hybrid program in 14 months.
+Timing: Complete the hybrid program in 14 months (if attending as a full-time student).
 The curriculum includes online classes plus mandatory residency for core courses.

 Unique program features include: